 Texas State Affordable Housing Corporation 2200 E. Martin Luther King Jr. Blvd.

-Austin, Texas 78702

-Tel.
-512-477-3555, Fax 512-477-3557
+Austin, Texas 78702 Tel.
+512-477-3555, Fax 512-477-3557 Email: ddanenfelzer@tsahc.org

-Email: ddanenfelzer@tsahc.org

 - 2. Targeted Housing Needs.
-Pursuant to §2306.565(b) of the Texas Government Code, the Corporation's Board has identified target areas of housing need within the State of Texas ("Targeted Housing Needs") for the issuance of qualified residential rental project bond funds.
+Pursuant to §2306.565(b) of the Texas Government Code, the Board has identified target areas of housing need within the State of Texas ("Targeted Housing Needs") for the issuance of qualified residential rental project bond funds.
 The Targeted Housing Needs are based on research conducted by the Corporation, including a review of the State's strategic housing needs, relevant housing needs assessments and information from local and regional stakeholders.
-To this end, the Corporation's Board has adopted the following Targeted Housing Needs.
+To this end, the Board has adopted the following Targeted Housing Needs.
 The Corporation will only accept applications in response to this RFP that fulfill at least one of the Targeted Housing Needs. - a.
 At-Risk Preservation and Rehabilitation.
 The preservation and rehabilitation of existing affordable rental housing is defined as existing housing in need of significant structural repairs and mechanical systems updates.
-The housing must currently have a recorded regulatory agreement or land use restriction agreement (the "LURA") placed on it by a public body.
+The housing must-currently have has a recorded regulatory agreement or land use restriction agreement (the "LURA") placed on it by a public body, or currently has rental rates below market value which make it feasible to convert and preserve as affordable housing.
 Rehabilitation activities must result in the housing units being brought up to current energy efficiency, housing quality, local building code and accessibility standards.
 Developments may include temporary tenant relocation expenses, but may not cause the permanent relocation of existing low-income tenants.
 Public housing developments participating in the U.S. Department of Housing and Urban Development's Rental Assistance Demonstration program are eligible under this section; - b.
 Rural and Smaller Urban Markets.
 The Corporation is dedicated to expanding access to rental housing in rural and smaller urban markets that are not generally targeted for housing expansion.
 Rural rental housing developments must be located within an area that is: (a) outside the boundaries of a primary metropolitan statistical area (PMSA) or metropolitan statistical area (MSA); or (b) within the boundaries of a PMSA or MSA, if the area has a population of 20,000 or less and does not share a boundary with an urban area.
-Smaller Urban Markets rental housing developments must be located within a city of less than 150,000 persons, but not within or adjacent to a PMSA or MSA of more than 500,000 persons; - c.
+Smaller Urban Markets rental housing developments must be located within a city of less than 150,000 persons; but not within or adjacent to a PMSA or MSA of more than 500,000 persons; - c.
 Senior and Service Enriched Housing Developments.
-Senior and Service Enriched Housing Developments must meet at least one of the following definitions in order to qualify under this Targeted Housing Need category.
+Senior and Service Enriched Housing Developments must meet at least one of the following definitions in order to qualify under this Targeted Housing Need category. - i.
+A proposed Development that meets the requirements of the federal Fair Housing Act and: a) is intended for, and solely occupied by, individuals 62 years of age or older; or b) is intended and operated for occupancy by at least one individual 55 years of age or older per unit, where at least 80% of the total housing units are occupied by at least one individual who is 55 years of age or older; and where the owner publishes and adheres to policies and procedures which demonstrate an intent by the owner and manager to provide housing for individuals 55 years of age or older.
+(See 42 U.S.C.
+Section 3607(b));